 All visitors are expected to demonstrate the highest standards of courtesy and conduct.
 Disruptive behavior or violations of student privacy will not be permitted.

-[See Consent to Video or Audio Record a Student when Not Already Permitted by Law for video and other recording by parents or visitors to virtual or in-person classrooms.]
+[See Consent to Video or Audio Record a Student when Not Already Permitted by Law on page 8 for video and other recording by parents or visitors to virtual or in-person classrooms.]

 Unauthorized Persons